|

 move.
 Surrounded by bodyguards, as he stepped

-deftly into his Mercedes and proceeded to one of New York's most elegant
+deftly into his Mercedes and proceeded to one of * * * He was not immune from fate.
+Serious

 illness would strike in 1998.
 In the advanced stages of disease, the